mohammadou1/nextcrazy/README.md

 return <button onClick={checkoutHandler}>checkout</button>;
 ```

-also we can tell the redirect the user to another page upon login with the same action
+also we can redirect the user to another page upon login with the same action

 ```javascript
 import useAuth from '~/auth/useAuth';